-Docomomo US and Docomomo US/Philadelphia invite researchers, practitioners, and enthusiasts involved in the process of preservation, conservation, renovation or transformation of buildings, sites and neighborhoods of the Modern Movement to submit abstracts of papers or full sessions that align with the stated thematic goals.
-Topics outside of the suggested areas will be considered for open or alternate sessions.
+Researchers, practitioners, and enthusiasts involved in the process of preservation, conservation, renovation or transformation of buildings, sites and neighborhoods of the Modern Movement are invited to submit abstracts of papers or full sessions that align with the stated thematic goals.
+Topics outside of the suggested areas will also be considered.
 We welcome submissions that take a holistic approach to modern resources (not just the buildings), and consider the social context, technical merits, aesthetics, and settings when evaluating them.
 Abstracts should include how the subject contributes to the broader discussion of diversity, equity, inclusion, and justice, either generally or in relation to a specific field of study.

 Session Topics to Consider:

-Abstracts are due by Thursday January 13, 2022 at 5 pm Eastern and should include the following required information:
+Abstracts are due by Thursday January 12, 2023 at 11:59 pm and should include the following required information: